OMatics/Simp-O-Matic/HELP.md

 - `!emojis` — Lists all the emojis on the server.
 - `!hangman <options>` **〈not impl.〉** — Hangman game to play with your friends.
 - `!code [!command]` — Shows the source code of a certain command.
+- `!abbreviate [words]` — Abbreviates a series of words into an initialism/acronym.

 ▬▬▬